Our books are available right here, or wherever books are sold. Ask for them by title at your favorite bookseller or library.

 They talked to runners, families, coaches, and members of Flagstaff’s legendary running community, hungry to understand what it is about Lumberjack culture, the athletes themselves, and Flagstaff that made this unlikely success possible.
 Order it here. [$28.95 hardbound]

 Books that celebrate our unique position in the Southwest

 The San Francisco Peaks and Flagstaff Through the Lens of Time, by John L. Vankat

-In this eye-catching visual essay celebrating the San Francisco Peaks and Flagstaff, watch more than 150 years unfold in over one hundred historical photographs and drawings precisely paired with their modern-day counterparts.
+In this eye-catching and award-winning visual essay celebrating the San Francisco Peaks and Flagstaff, watch more than 150 years unfold in over one hundred historical photographs and drawings precisely paired with their modern-day counterparts.

 Ecologist, educator, and writer John L. Vankat reveals the telling details that bring the past alive.
 The result is an invitation to time-travel, appealing to anyone interested in nature, culture, or history.

 Here in these striking landscapes at the apex of Arizona, humans have altered much of the natural environment, but the storied San Francisco Peaks remain a touchstone of beauty and emotion.
 Vankat gives us a chance to see and celebrate this special place as it was, to understand it today—and to consider what its past and present say about the future of the American West.
 Buy it here.
 [320 pages, $59.95 hardbound]

 Voices of Navajo Mothers and Daughters: Portraits of Beauty, by Kathy Eckles Hooker, Photography by David Young-Wolff